-This paper was presented at the 8th.
-European IOR - Symposium in Vienna, Austria, May 15 - 17, 1995 This paper was selected for presentation by the Steering Committee, following review of information contained in an abstract submitted by the author(s).
-The paper, as presented has not been reviewed by the Steering Committee.
+This paper was presented at the 8th European IOR-Symposium in Vienna, Austria, May 15-17, 1995

 Abstract

 A new method is presented to interpret steady-state flow experiments for relative permeability and capillary pressure functions eliminating errors caused by the capillary end-effect.
 This is achieved by retaining the capillary term in the equations that are used to interpret the flow data.